 If you don’t decide to make a change, then it won’t happen.
 Individually, make it a focus to improve your financial situation.
 It takes 21 days to build a habit and it’s never too late to get started!

 What about you?
 How did you celebrate Dr. Seuss’ 108th birthday this weekend?
-Have their been any financial lessons from The Lorax that you picked up?
+Have there been any financial lessons from The Lorax that you picked up?